bombur51/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ## Summary

 We explored most of the linear data structures.
-We saw that depending on how we implement the data structures.
-There are different runtimes.
+We saw that depending on how we implement the data structures, there are different runtimes.

 Here's a summary of everything that we explored.
 You can click on each runtime, and it will take you to the implementation.
 <!-- there is not a generic runtime for the operations because it depends more  -->